DiagrammerGPT: Generating Open-Domain, Open-Platform Diagrams via LLM Planning: : Method Details

-\paragraph{Initial \plan{} generation.} We generate \plan{}s with GPT-4 via in-context learning with 10 examples.
-Each in-context example is created by concatenating the diagram caption, entities, relationships, and layouts.
-See appendix for the prompt used in \plan{} generation.
+\textbf{Initial \plan{} generation.} We generate \plan{}s with GPT-4 via 10 in-context learning examples.
+Plans consist of three components: (1) entities - a dense list of objects; (2) relationships - complex relationships between entities; and (3) layouts - 2D bounding boxes of the entities.
+See appendix for \plan{} generation prompts/extra details.

-\paragraph{Diagram plan refinement via iterative feedback.} Although GPT-4 (referred to as the \textit{planner} in \cref{fig:diagram_plan}) generates a fairly accurate initial \plan{}s, we can further refine it to account for potentially missing or improperly arranged entities.
+\textbf{Diagram plan refinement via iterative feedback.} Although the \textit{planner} (GPT-4) generates fairly accurate initial \plan{}s, we can further refine it to account for potentially missing or improperly arranged entities.
 To address this issue, we introduce an \textit{\auditor{}} LLM that checks for any mismatch between the current \plan{} and the input prompt.
 It then provides feedback, enabling the \textit{planner} LLM to refine the \plan{}s.
 Our \textit{\auditor{}} and \textit{planner} LLMs form a feedback loop to iteratively refine the \plan{}s.
 For this \textit{\auditor{}} LLM, we employ GPT-4 again but with a different preamble and in-context examples designed to give useful feedback (see appendix for the prompts to initialize the \textit{\auditor{}} LLM).
-We repeat the feedback loop for up to $N^{\text{feedback}}$ iterations, where we use $N^{\text{feedback}}=4$ in our experiments. \cref{fig:diagram_plan} (right) exemplifies the feedback process.
-The \textit{\auditor{}} LLM requests the \textit{planner} LLM to adjust the orientation of the entities to be more circular and add arrows between the entities to create a better representation of a life cycle.
-The \textit{planner} LLM then makes these adjustments, resulting in a better diagram.
+We repeat the feedback loop for up to $N$ iterations, using $N$= 4 in our experiments.
+The right part of \cref{fig:diagram_plan} exemplifies the feedback process.